 Wahsega 4-H Center’s Wilderness Challenge campers hike to a beautiful waterfall in the Chattahoochee National Forest were they spend time swimming and playing in the falls.

 When the sun goes down, the fun kicks up at Wilderness Challenge Camp.
-Nightly open recreation with our counselors: basketball, volleyball, ga ga ball, arts & crafts, board games, visit animals in the herpetology lab, 4-H line dancing in the rec hall, canteen for open souviners and snacks.
+Nightly open recreation with our counselors: basketball, volleyball, ga ga ball, arts & crafts, board games, visit animals in the herpetology lab, 4-H line dancing in the rec hall, canteen for open souvenirs and snacks.

 They hide.
 Wilderness Challenge Campers seek.
 The Wahsega counselors, also known as the Wahsega Bears, have some creative hiding spots around camp.
 The last one left hidden wins the Wahsega Bear Hunt, all camp hide and seek game.

 When you ask a Wilderness Challenge Camp camper their favorite part of camp, it’s not uncommon to hear pond and falls time.
-Three out of their five days at Wahsega our Wilderness Challege campers enjoy swimming in Pollywog Pond, playing in Ward Creek Falls, or both!
+Three out of their five days at Wahsega our Wilderness Challenge campers enjoy swimming in Pollywog Pond, playing in Ward Creek Falls, or both!

 All day, everyday at Wilderness Challenge Camp, our campers have the opportunity to make new friends with middle school aged youth from